Iowa City, Iowa: Transportation

 Iowa City has a general aviation airport, the Iowa City Municipal Airport, on the south side of the city.
 The Eastern Iowa Airport, 20 mi to the northwest, serves Iowa City and Cedar Rapids with scheduled passenger flights.

 Interstate 80 runs east–west along the north edge of Iowa City.
 U.S. Highway 218 and Iowa Highway 27 (the Avenue of the Saints) are co-signed along a freeway bypassing Iowa City to the west.
 U.S. Highway 6 and Iowa Highway 1 also run through Iowa City.

 Iowa City is served by the freight-only Iowa Interstate Railroad and the Cedar Rapids and Iowa City Railway (CRANDIC).
 The historic Iowa City Depot, shown in the picture at left, is no longer in use for railway services; it has been modified into a commercial office building.

 In 2009, the Iowa City metropolitan statistical area (MSA) ranked as the seventh highest (tied with Hinesville-Fort Stewart, Georgia MSA) in the United States for percentage of commuters who walked to work (8.2 percent).
 In 2013, the Iowa City MSA ranked as the sixth lowest in the United States for percentage of workers who commuted by private automobile (73.4 percent).
 During the same year, 11.1 percent of Iowa City area commuters walked to work.

 Buses

 Iowa City Transit, Coralville Transit, and the University of Iowa's Cambus system provide public transportation.

+Commuter bus service to Cedar Rapids is provided by the 380 Express.

 Intercity bus transit is served at either the Court Street Transportation Center in Iowa City or the Coralville Transit Intermodal Facility in Coralville.

 Cycling

 There is a system of paved bicycle paths, especially along the Iowa River.

-Some of the main roads also have designated bike lanes or sharrows, such as Jefferson street, Market street, and College street.
+Some of the main roads also have designated bike lanes or sharrows, such as Jefferson street, Market street, First avenue, Mccollister Blvd and Dodge street.
 As of 2017, both Iowa City and the University of Iowa have been awarded 'silver' status as a bicycle friendly community and university, respectively, by the League of American Bicyclists.